 I have always been an organized person.
 My mother loves to tell stories on me.
 Like how from the time I was 7 I always packed my own bags (I am sure with some checking for her) for trips and often a week or so in advance.
 While in school it served me well as I was able to accomplish my assignments in a timely manner with little stress.
 My sister laughed at me when I confided to her that if I accomplish something not on my “to do” list I write it on my list just so I can have the pleasure of crossing it off.
 Now before I loose you completely I totally understand that organization is not something all people thrive at and truly being spontaneous is a great character trait (I just don’t happen to possess it).
 Luckily my husband does possess this trait and is helping me learn to relax a bit more.

 But with 5 children, a homeschool plus a farm and writing business organization does help and honestly this summer I have kind of let it go a bit.
 But now this week as school is set to begin I am trying to figure out what method works best for me where I am.
-I used tinidazole (tindamax) over the counter for awhile and credit it for helping me launch into the world of planners.
+I used Franklin Covey for awhile and credit it for helping me launch into the world of planners.
 I loved them but as my shelf built up with binders from years past and each year I had to pay for the expense of a new one plus I used one of the smaller versions and didn’t have a place to store my full size papers.

-Then this year I found this metronidazole or tinidazole over the counter and eagerly purchased it.
+Then this year I found this planner and eagerly purchased it.
 I like that it had places to write down goals for the month, semester and year, places to separate out children’s school assignments and menu plan.
 Plus it had some great and insightful articles to read along the way.
 But I found I was missing some of my favorite elements of my planner, the own I made to fit my life.
 For instance we do mostly unit studies so it didn’t make sense for me to divide the day by subject and child.
 Plus some things like dog training don’t fit well into one subject but I wanted to record that we worked on it because it is an important part of education.

 So this year I think I will be using my homemade planner again but with some great additions from planners I have know and loved.
 I have a better idea of how to use my planner, how to organize it and what to do with extra pages.